 The Summary Compensation Table above quantifies the value of the different forms of compensation earned by or awarded to our Named Executive Officers in each applicable fiscal year.
-As described in the "Compensation Discussion and Analysis" section above, the primary elements of each Named Executive Officer's total compensation reported in the table are base salary, performance bonus and a long-term equity incentive award consisting of stock options.
-Named Executive Officers also received the other benefits listed in the "All Other Compensation" column of the Summary Compensation Table, as further described in footnote (3) to the table.
+As described in the "Compensation"

+Discussion and Analysis" section above, the primary elements of each Named Executive Officer's total compensation reported in the table are base salary, performance bonus and a long-term equity incentive award consisting of stock options and restricted stock awards (in the case of Dr. Brisbin and Mr. Chow).
+Named Executive Officers also received the other benefits listed in the "All Other Compensation" column of the Summary Compensation Table, as further described in footnote (4) to the table.

 The Summary Compensation Table should be read in conjunction with the "Compensation Discussion and Analysis" section above and the tables and narrative descriptions that follow.
-A description of the material terms of each Named

-Executive Officer's employment agreement, if any, is provided immediately following this paragraph.
-The "Grants of Plan-Based Awards in Fiscal 2015" table, and the description of the material terms of the stock options granted in fiscal 2015 that follows it, provides information regarding the long-term equity incentives awarded to certain Named Executive Officers in fiscal 2015.
-The "Outstanding Equity Awards at Fiscal 2015 Year-End" and "Option Exercises and Stock Vested in Fiscal 2015" sections provide further information on the Named Executive Officers' potential realizable value and actual value realized with respect to their equity awards.
+A description of the material terms of each Named Executive Officer's employment agreement, if any, is provided immediately following this paragraph.
+The "Grants of Plan-Based Awards in Fiscal 2016" table, and the description of the material terms of the stock options and restricted stock awards granted in fiscal 2016 that follows it, provides information regarding the long-term equity incentives awarded to certain Named Executive Officers in fiscal 2016.
+The "Outstanding Equity Awards at Fiscal 2016 Year-End" and "Option Exercises and Stock Vested in Fiscal 2016" sections provide further information on the Named Executive Officers' potential realizable value and actual value realized with respect to their equity awards.
 The discussion of the potential payments due upon a termination of employment or change in control that follows is intended to further explain the potential future payments that may become payable to our Named Executive Officers under certain circumstances.